Learning is a lifetime process.

 “Those who plan do better than those who do not plan, even should they rarely stick to their plan.”Winston Churchill

 UP Plano is an “academic organization for graduate students based in the School of Urban and Regional Planning.”
-One of the strengths of the UP Plano Facebook Page is its posting frequency, sharing knowledge links almost hourly.
+One of the strengths of the UP Plano Facebook Page is that it posts knowledge links frequently.

 The page of your local government unit